Public Affairs Branch (Canadian Forces)

-The Public Affairs Branch (Branche des affaires publiques) is a personnel branch of the Canadian Armed Forces (CF).
+The Public Affairs Branch (Branche des affaires publiques) is a personnel branch of the Canadian Armed Forces (CAF).

 Mission

 The mission of the Public Affairs Branch is to inform Canadians of the policies, programs, services, activities, operations and initiatives of the Canadian Armed Forces in a manner that is accurate, complete, objective, timely, relevant, understandable, open and transparent within the law.
 Public Affairs Officers are assigned to Commands, Formations, and Bases across Canada and are often deployed overseas.

 Public Affairs Officers are both line and staff officers who provide advice and professional services to commanders and staffs at the tactical, operational and strategic levels in the areas of: